 (its greatest distance.)Perigee and apogee can occur at any phase during the lunar cycle.

-There is no explanation as to how the “full moon energy”
+There is no explanation in the myth as to how the “full moon energy”

 corresponds to the end of inhalation or why the force of prāṇa (another problematic concept for the material scientist) is greatest at this time in the breath cycle.
 Even if one accepts through the study of haṭha yoga